-Michael Received CBE at Windsor Castle Today
+Michael Receives CBE at Windsor Castle

 In an article from the Oxford Mail, Michael joked afterwards, "My mother always told me to do things modestly - so I'm not really a good advertisement for any charity."